 Creating a Dynamic List Parameter

-To begin, launch a Formulate session and choose Parameter.
+To build a parameter launch a Formulate session and choose Parameter.
 After selecting model as the parameter's scope, you need to select the target data source model that this parameter will operate against.
 Choose any model in the system from the drop down listing (red box below).
 Use the filtering and search tools (red arrows) to find your model more easily.

 Next you need to choose its type: Data Driven (red arrow below) - since our dynamic list is going to be driven by the data in the model itself.